 Phase IV consists of 44 public housing rentals proportionately distributed on the site with 61 total market rate townhouse and condominium units.
 This phase is built and completed with 100% occupancy as of August 1st.
 2013; all market rate homes and condominiums are sold and settled.
-This Phase IV site includes a public park.
+The Phase IV site includes Banjo Park, a public park.

-Phase V, the final phase combined the last two blocks and resulted in the completion of 54 project-based affordable housing rental units and 94 market rate units for sale, townhomes and condominiums.
+Phase V, the final phase will combine the last two blocks and will result in the construction of 54 project based affordable housing rental units and 94 market rate, for sale townhomes and condominiums.
 Low Income Housing Tax Credits and other financing are in place.
-Site work started in early 2013 and all work on this redevelopment effort was completed as of the end of 2014, resulting in 134 replacement public housing units that are indistinguishable from its 231 market rate neighbors.
-This project is currently 100% occupied.
+Site work was started in early 2013 and all work on this redevelopment effort will be completed as of the end of 2015 and will result in 134 replacement public housing units that will be undistinguishable from its 231 market rate neighbors.